Menu

 SIGN IN

-Photo of two humpback whales underwater, with one whale swimming above the other in clear blue ocean water.
+Two humpback whales underwater, with one whale swimming above the other in the clear blue ocean.

 A female humpback whale accompanied closely by her male calf, Toku Island, Tonga, South Pacific.
 Underneath her are two escort whales, both males, competing for attention.
 Photo Tony Wu